Legb4/HeliX/readme.md

 *   **Perfect Forward Secrecy (PFS):** Uses ephemeral ECDH keys for each session, ensuring that even if long-term keys were compromised (though HeliX doesn't use long-term keys), past session messages cannot be decrypted.
 *   **Ephemeral:** Chat messages exist only in the browser's memory during an active session.
 They are lost when the session ends, the browser tab is closed, or the server restarts.
 No message history is stored on the server or persistently on the client.
 *   **Serverless Message Storage:** The Python server only relays data; it does not store message content.
+*   **Secure File Transfer:** Allows sending and receiving files directly between peers within an active chat session.
+The server cannot decrypt or access file content.
 *   **Simple Identifier System:** Users register with a temporary, unique ID for the duration of their connection to the server.
 IDs must be shared out-of-band.
 *   **Self-Hosted:** You run the server components yourself, giving you control over the relay infrastructure.
 *   **Customizable Chat Appearance:** Allows users to adjust chat font family and size via a settings menu.
-*   **Basic & Focused:** Designed for simple, secure, temporary peer-to-peer conversations.
+*   **Basic & Focused:** Designed for simple, secure, temporary peer-to-peer conversations and file sharing.

 **Target Use Case:**

-HeliX is ideal for situations where you need a quick, secure way to chat with someone without relying on third-party services or leaving a persistent message history.
+HeliX is ideal for situations where you need a quick, secure way to chat or share files with someone without relying on third-party services or leaving a persistent message history.
 Examples include sharing sensitive information temporarily, quick technical support sessions, or private coordination.

 **Disclaimer:**